Mercury auto insurance: Overall verdict

 Mercury has a J.D.
-Power score of 848/1000 for claims satisfaction, which was near the bottom of the study and below the average of 878.
-However, Mercury has an AM Best Score of A, which shows an excellent ability to meet financial obligations such as paying out claims.
-Mercury’s National Association of Insurance Commissioners (NAIC) Complaint Index score, which is based on the number of complaints filed against them, is 0.84.
-Scores lower than 1.0 mean fewer complaints than expected based on market share.
+Power auto claims satisfaction score of 701/1000 for claims satisfaction, which is slightly above the average of 700.
+It has an AM Best Score of A, which shows an excellent ability to meet financial obligations such as paying out claims.
+Mercury’s National Association of Insurance Commissioners (NAIC) Complaint Index score, which is based on the number of complaints filed against them, is 1.072.
+Scores higher than 1.0 mean more complaints than expected based on market share.

 In general, Mercury has a good reputation, but it also has higher-than-average rates, so it may not be the right choice if cost is your top priority.